coverclock/coverclock/README.md

 John has been through the U.S. federal government's SSBI (a.k.a.
 Tier 5 or T5) process more than once.

+# Organizations

+John is a member of the following organizations.

+Association of Computing Machinery (ACM)

+Association of Old Crows (AOC)

+Colorado Technology Association (CTA)

+Founders Club at Casa Bonita

+InfraGard

+Institute of Electrical and Electronics Engineers (IEEE)

+Miskatonic University Alumni Association

+Resilient Navigation and Timing Foundation

 # Links

 Contact: <mailto:coverclock@diag.com>